Composer, arranger, pianist, church organist, ethnomusicologist, teacher, speaker

 Olga Witte is presently studying composition as an advanced postgraduate student at The Royal Academy of Music, Aarhus.
 She has a MA from University of Aarhus in musicology and anthropology, and is educated church organist from Vestervig Kirkemusikskole.

 She is an experienced jazz pianist and organist (both classical and jazz), and she plays Balinese gamelan.

-For 8 years Olga Witte taught different ethnomusicological subjects at the global study line GLOMAS, a joint study program between Sibelius Academy in Helsinki and The Royal Academy of Music, Aarhus.
-In other schools she teaches both practical and theoretical musical subjects as well as anthropology.
+Olga Witte taught ethnomusicological subjects at the global study line GLOMAS, a joint study program between Sibelius Academy in Helsinki and The Royal Academy of Music, Aarhus until the programme seized to exist in Aarhus in 2019.

-Olga Witte is an experienced speaker presenting her work on Balinese gamelan and fielsworks in Bali a.o. at conferences such as Bali World Culture Forum 2011, The Grieg Academy of Music 2012, and ICTM Ireland 2014.
+Olga Witte is an experienced speaker presenting her work on Balinese gamelan and fielsworks in Bali a.o. at conferences such as Bali World Culture Forum 2011, The Grieg Academy of Music 2012 and 2022, and ICTM Ireland 2014.

 Olga Witte composes music that explores the dynamics between experimental jazz, contemporary music and Balinese gamelan.

 Her knowledge of Balinese gamelan is based on longterm ethnomusicological fieldworks in the period 2005-2020